Design M.F.A. with a concentration in Fashion Design

 M.F.A.
 Admissions Requirements

 Students who apply for admission must have the following.

 - An accredited Bachelor’s degree (minimum of 120 semester credit hours) in the same or closely related field, as follows.

 c.
 Apparel Manufacturing, etc.

-- A minimum of two to three years of professional experience in the field.
+- A minimum of two years of professional experience in the field.

 A minimum of 60 semester credit hours, including 30 hours of studio.
 Candidates are expected to prepare an exhibition of their work for presentation to the public.

 Fashion Design concentration, 21–30 hours (minimum).
 Up to 30 hours of graduate work from a previous or concurrent graduate degree may be utilized.

 Research methods, 3 hours

 Problem study instead of a thesis, 6 hours